ROSHGADOL1924/ROSHGADOL1924/README.md

 - 👀 I’m interested in applying cybersecurity wisely to help keep privacy private!
 - 🌱 I got my Comptia security plus done :)
 - 💞️ I’m looking to collaborate on making dense cybersecurity concepts relatable to non techincal people.
-- 📫 How to reach me: message me here.
+- 📫 How to reach me: www.linkedin.com/in/diana-sofía-rodríguez
 - ⚡ Fun fact: I love languages.
 I speak 2 and want to learn more.